Blogs

 • AI Why 5: Systems weren't designed to share data efficiently

-Result: Integrated patient data dashboard reduced authorization time to 2.5 days.
-No additional medical staff required.
+Business Impact: Integrated patient data dashboard reduced authorization time to 2.5 days with 65% faster processing and 40% cost reduction.

 Traditional Analysis Assumption: Income verification was causing underwriting delays.